-On 12 October 2018, after one month of work on the EIA for a proposed hydro-power project in Nepal, I flew back to Norway, from Kathmandu (KTM), via Bangkok (BKK) and Oslo (OSL), to arrive in Kristiansand (KRS).
-The 12 hrs. long leg from BKK to OSL was gruelling because of a back problem I had developed while sleeping on a bed with a joke of a mattrees.
-This happend while working in the project area in the far west of the country and up in Himalaya.
+On 12 October 2018, after one month of working on the Environmental Impact Assessment (EIA) for a proposed hydro-power project in Nepal, I flew back to Norway, from Kathmandu (KTM), via Bangkok (BKK) and Oslo (OSL), to arrive in Kristiansand (KRS).
+The 12 hrs. long leg from BKK to OSL was gruelling because of a back problem I had developed while sleeping on a bed with a joke of a mattress.
+This happend while working in the project area which is located in the far west of the country and up in the mountains of Himalaya.
 But that is another story!

-I posted the following text on Facebook, together with the map, on 12 October 2018:
+I posted the following on Facebook, together with the map, on 12 October 2018:

-(1) The map is limited by only showing the starting airport and destination airport, and not the intermediary airports (in this case in Bangkok and Oslo).
+(1) The map is limited in that it shows only the starting airport and the destination airport, and not the intermediary airports (in this case in Bangkok and Oslo).

 (2) This article was first published on Facebook, 12 October 2018.